welabsdev/PSP-ADShare/README.md

 # ADShare for PlayStation Portable

+> [!IMPORTANT]
+> An improved, modular, and completely rewritten version of ADShare is now available.
+ADShare++ can be viewed and downloaded [here](https://github.com/welabsdev/PSP-ADShare).

 **ADShare** is a PSP homebrew application for direct file sharing between two PlayStation Portable systems using the console's native **Ad Hoc WLAN**.

 The project was inspired by **Adhoc File Transfer PSP**, released in 2010.
 That application proved that direct PSP-to-PSP file transfer was possible, but its interface was very simple and felt almost like a CLI.
 ADShare revisits the same idea with a more modern, visual, and user-friendly interface.